 The digitization of historical documents and the use of data analytics are revolutionizing the way we study World War II.
 Millions of pages of documents, photographs, and oral histories are now available online, providing researchers with unprecedented access to primary sources.
 Data analytics techniques are being used to analyze large datasets, revealing patterns and trends that were previously hidden.

-For example, researchers are using data analytics to study the impact of combat on soldiers' mental health.
+To give you an idea, researchers are using data analytics to study the impact of combat on soldiers' mental health.
 By analyzing medical records, personnel files, and after-action reports, they are gaining a better understanding of the prevalence and severity of PTSD and other combat-related conditions.
 This research is helping to inform the development of more effective treatments and support services for veterans.

 The Role of Oral History